Medial Knee Pain (Inside)

 Patellofemoral pain

-Patellofemoral Pain Syndrome (PFPS) is a generic term used to describe pain at the front of the knee, specifically around the patella (kneecap).
+Patellofemoral Pain Syndrome (PFPS) is a common condition causing pain at the front of the knee, specifically around or behind the patella (kneecap).
+Although symptoms mainly affect the front of the knee, pain may also spread to the inside of the knee.
 Symptoms include:

 • An aching pain in the knee joint, particularly at the front of your knee, around and under the patella.